Characters of the Overwatch franchise: Bastion

+a tank form equipped with a Gatling gun (Configuration: Assault).
+It also has the ability to launch a granade (A-36 Tactical Grenade), and its Ironclad passive reduces damage taken while in Assault form.
+Its ultimate ability is Configuration: Artillery, in which bastion becomes stationary and is able to launch 3 artillery shells anywhere on the map.

 Cassidy

 Cole Cassidy is an American bounty hunter and vigilante with a cybernetic arm and a Wild West motif.
 He carries his Peacekeeper six-shooter, with its primary fire that can shoot single shots with high accuracy at moderate range, and its alternate fire allowing him to Fan the Hammer to quickly unload any remaining ammo at close range in rapid fire with some loss of accuracy.
 He can quickly dodge attacks using his Combat Roll ability which also instantly reloads his revolver.
 In Overwatch he could throw a Flashbang grenade a short distance which stunned enemies and interrupted their abilities.
-In Overwatch 2, the Flashbang ability was replaced with a short-range Magnetic Grenade that deals high damage on a direct hit, but no longer stuns the enemy.
+In Overwatch 2, the Flashbang ability was replaced with a short-range Magnetic Grenade that had a certain degree of homing and delt high damage on a direct hit, and hindered the enemy causing them to move slower and be unable to use abilities while the grenade is attached.
+This was replaced with his old Flashbang ability in season 10 which works the same as in overwatch one.

 Cassidy's ultimate ability is Deadeye, which allows him to line up shots on every enemy in his sight, with resulting damage proportional to the time spent aiming.
-In Overwatch, Cassidy was considered one of the easiest characters to learn, enabled by the Flashbang/Fan the Hammer combo which could kill most low- to mid-health opponents in one shot.
+In Overwatch, Cassidy was considered one of the easiest characters to learn, enabled by the Flashbang/Fan the Hammer combo, which could kill most low- to mid-health opponents in one shot.

-In the Overwatch narrative, Cassidy came from Santa Fe, New Mexico.
-At some point in his early life, he assumed the pseudonym of "Jesse McCree" to hide from his past, and joined the Deadlock Gang, a group of traffickers in military hardware operating in the American Southwest.
-He and his fellows were captured in an Overwatch sting operation, and he was given a choice: prison, or serving in Blackwatch, the black ops division of Overwatch.
-He chose the latter, believing he could make amends for his past crimes, and reveling in the lack of bureaucratic oversight.
-When Overwatch began to collapse and Blackwatch sought to reform it to its own ends, Cassidy went underground, resurfacing years later as a gunslinger for hire, dropping his false name.